 This statistic is an indication of the percentage of long-term stay residents which were prescribed antipsychotic drugs.
 High levels of antipsychotic drug use may mean a facility is using these drugs to control patient behavior in scenarios where such drugs are not medically required.
 However, some facilities may need to rely on these drugs due to having more residents suffering from Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This figure indicates the percent of long-term stay patients who are administered antianxiety medication.
-These medications are commonly given to patients experiencing depression and anxiety.
+This tells you the percent of patients who were prescribed antianxiety drugs.
+These medications are generally given to residents experiencing anxiety or depression.